A man using an exoskeleton to walk.

 Read more

-A person using a mind-mapping app
+A blind man using a smartphone.

 Read more

-A person using a desktop computer
+A blind man using a smartphone.

 Read more